Skip to content

 request.file.[name].link All Contains the direct download link to the file from Webhook.site's server.

 request.query.[name]
-Web Created for each query string (e.g. ?name=value)
+Web Created for each query string (e.g. ?name=value).
+The variable name is normalized.

 request.ip Web IP of the host making the request